 Let's Rethink This: A Pre-Tenure Story

 In April of 2021, finishing up my 7th year on the tenure track as an Assistant Professor, I received a job offer from another university.
-I was excited about this new opportunity for a variety of reasons; some of which included an opportunity to work at an institution where the importance of anti-racism was more recognizably in practice than at my current institution.
+I was excited about this new opportunity for a variety of reasons, including the chance to work at an institution where anti-racism was more visibly practiced than at my current one.

 I informed my chair of my offer.
-It was an awkward and brief conversation that was indicative of my interactions with them from previous years.
+It was an awkward, brief conversation indicative of my interactions with him in previous years.
 My chair informed me that they would be in touch after speaking with the dean.
-Later that day, I received an email requesting the terms of my counter offer and the negotiations began.
-I followed up via email the next day with my asks for a counter offer, of which included a change to the publication requirement for tenure.
-Some of my proposed terms were met, but this particular request was denied, which ostensibly killed my already tepid interest in remaining.
+Later that day, I received an email requesting the terms of my counteroffer, and the negotiations began.
+I followed up via email the next day with my counteroffer requests, including a change to the publication requirement for tenure.
+Some of my proposed terms were met, but this particular request was denied, which ostensibly killed my already tepid interest in staying at WVU.
 The following is an email I composed, but never sent, in response to the denial of rethinking my tenure publication requirement:

 Thanks for turning this around quickly.